gravity-ui/uikit/src/components/Alert/README.md

 used
 by default).

-`horizontal` - Used for direction of content if there is property `actions` with buttons.
+`horizontal` - used for direction of content if there is property `actions` with buttons.
 It shows buttons on the right side of text.

 <!--LANDING_BLOCK